jonathan-portillo/todo-backend-/README.md

 Welcome to my Todo List API all documentation will go here.
 This is a personal project that I have created to brush up on my restful API.
-I will be connecting this to a front-end stay tunned for that
+I will be connecting this to a front-end stay tunned for that.

+Please make sure you read though all of the documentation!!

 Link to the API is right here!! https://jonstodoapp.herokuapp.com/